Conewango Club Constitution

 Any member who has been under suspension as provided for in Article III, Section 5 for a period of three (3) months, shall be expelled from membership in the Club upon a two-thirds vote of the Board of Directors, which action shall be entered in the Minutes of the Board.
 Upon payment, in full of all delinquent amounts, any suspended or expelled member may be reinstated by unanimous vote of the Board of Directors.

-The Annual Meeting of the voting members of the Club shall be held on the second Thursday of January in each year at the Club House for election of officers of the Club and for the transaction of other business.
+The Annual Meeting of the voting members of the Club shall be held in January of each year at the Club House for election of officers of the Club and for the transaction of other business.
+The Board of Directors shall designate the date and time for the Annual Meeting and provide the membership with reasonable notice of same.

 Special meetings of the voting membership may be called at any time by the President and shall be called by the President or Secretary on written or email request of five voting members.
 All notices of special meetings shall be issued ten (10) days in advance by mail, email or other appropriate electronic means.